 I have based my kids Yoga Flow sequence off of many adult-style classes that I've been to that really help me get moving and stop thinking too much.

-Check out the Kids Yoga Flow card sequence here!
+Check out the Kids Yoga Flow printable cards here, or the full mini course with video and instructions here!

 A Yoga Flow is sometimes referred to as a vinyasa style of yoga (vinyasa means flow in Sanskrit).
 When I do vinyasa yoga as an adult attending class, I notice that I think less about things that are worrying me, and focus more on my movement and breath.